dotnet/roslyn/docs/contributing/Compiler Test Plan.md

  5. More: https://github.com/dotnet/roslyn/issues/8389

 - Debugger
- 1. typing in immediate/watch window (that also covers hovering over a variable)
+ 1. Stepping, setting breakpoints
- 2. displaying locals (that also covers autos)
+ 2. Displaying Locals (that also covers Autos)
- 3. Stepping, setting breakpoints, evaluating variables
+ 3. Typing in immediate/watch window (that also covers hovering over a variable)

 - Edit-and-continue

 # Eric's cheatsheet